isomerpages/moe-tampinessec/_our-co-curriculum/Direct School Admission (DSA).md

 *   Demonstration of individual skills and movements that showcase agility.

-7. The table below contains a summary of key dates for the **application** and **selection** stages of the DSA-Sec process (more information can be found at MOE’s website [here](https://www.moe.gov.sg/secondary/dsa)):
-<table class="simple-table" id="56365601-d2ea-4b4c-aa73-3e48db091a4b"><tbody><tr id="9f6daeff-17b4-4210-9804-6fc6b98f91b3"><td class="" id="rGNC"><strong>Application Stage</strong></td><td style="width:444px" class="" id="@zGN"></td></tr><tr id="c2a4cb30-a758-4a34-bdd3-fb3c6791b058"><td class="" id="rGNC">Wed, xx MAY to xx JUNE 2023 (TBC)</td><td style="width:444px" class="" id="@zGN">Once you have explored and shortlisted the schools of your choice, submit your application online through the DSA-Sec portal by 3pm on the final day.</td></tr></tbody></table>

-<table class="simple-table" id="fb5b1831-a30a-4f03-8c13-c908a799a3d4"><tbody><tr id="6518ce31-dffd-4432-b22b-3d1d90e43eb1"><td style="width:238.7624969482422px" class="" id="gAWw"><strong>Selection Stage</strong></td><td style="width:445px" class="" id="^D\J"></td></tr><tr id="d487e482-fe61-49bd-9654-c8c8c1d1d82e"><td style="width:238.7624969482422px" class="" id="gAWw">xx JUNE 2023 – xx SEPT 2023</td><td style="width:445px" class="" id="^D\J">Shortlisted students will be invited to attend an interview and/or audition via electronic modes such as video conferencing, depending on their selected talent area.
-Selected students will receive DSA-Sec offers from schools by XXXXXX, xx September 2023.
-‘Wait Listed’ and ‘Unsuccessful’ applicants will also be notified by xx September 2023.</td></tr></tbody></table>

-8. Please note that successful DSA-Sec candidates who took the PSLE are NOT allowed to participate in the S1 Posting.
+7. Please note that successful DSA-Sec candidates who took the PSLE are NOT allowed to participate in the S1 Posting.
 However, if they are eligible for third language and/or course options, they may enter these options during the S1 Option Submission period.
-9. Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4.
+8. Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4.
 Successful DSA-Sec candidates are also NOT allowed to transfer to another school after the release of the PSLE results.
-10. Unsuccessful DSA-Sec candidates will be notified of the outcome and participate in the centralised S1 Posting to opt for schools.
+9. Unsuccessful DSA-Sec candidates will be notified of the outcome and participate in the centralised S1 Posting to opt for schools.
-11. Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.
+10. Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.

 **Contact Details**

-1. For clarification, please contact:
+11. For clarification, please contact:

 | Area 	| In-charge 	| Email 	|
 |---	|---	|---	|